 If your New Year resolutions included taking up meteor observing, you may not find it too easy to keep this one, as the best showers tend to occur during the latter half of the year.
 A particularly good time to begin your meteor-watching career is near a major shower maximum, like the Perseids in August (always a favourite time, because of school and college holidays, perhaps with a trip away to a good, dark-sky site).

-Allow yourself plenty of rest first, since you will see very little if you are exhausted, and then wrap yourself up warm and get out there, even if it is only for a short time initially.
+Allow yourself plenty of rest first, since you will see very little if you are exhausted, and then wrap yourself up warm – even in August it get very cold in the small hours – then get out there even if it is only for a short time initially.
 The small hours of the morning will be the best time for seeing meteors and avoiding neighbours’ lights.
 You will find that you grow to love the peace and quiet and night sounds after the last trains have gone.

 Seeing your first meteor can be very exciting indeed, particularly if it happens to be a fireball (any meteor of magnitude -3 or brighter, at least as bright as the planet Jupiter at its best).
 In that case, you should report it to the Section straight away.